If you take a quick look at your inbox, I’m sure there are a few emails from salespeople trying to sell their products.

 This will help you optimize your sales process, ensuring greater conversion rates because you are targeting the right people, and are sending out messages that prospects enjoy reading.

-7. Write a follow-up email
+Write a follow-up email

 You can make use of bump emails but try to not make it obvious that it is a bump email.
 For example, don’t say: Just checking if you saw my email.

-Rather say something like: “Should have probably added the link to my podcast.”
+Rather, say something like: “Should have probably added the link to my podcast.”

-Then wait 3 days and write a follow-up email if the prospect hasn’t yet responded.
+Use the Fibonacci sequence and write a follow-up email if the prospect hasn’t yet responded.

-8. Use a low-commitment CTA
+Use a low-commitment CTA

-We always use a call to action in our emails or Linkedin messages.
+We always use a call to action in our emails or LinkedIn messages.

 A clear CTA lets the prospect know exactly what you want from them.